ssc-sp/datahub-docs/UserGuide/Databricks/Databricks-FAQ.md

 ### How can I upload my own dataset and use in Databricks?

-You can upload and manage your dataset using the Datahub Portal.
+You can upload and manage your dataset using the FSDH  Portal.
 The uploaded data will be stored in in the cloud using the Azure Blog Storage.
 To access the uploaded file programmatically using Databricks, you will need to obtain the path where the file is stored.
 The path of your uploaded file can be obtained by going to the portal and…….… Here is a sample code that shows how to access a data that is stored in Blob Storage using python in Databricks:

 ### Can I create my own Cluster in Databricks?

-No. For the time being, the Clusters that are required for your project will created and configured by the Datahub team based on your requirement.
+No. For the time being, the Clusters that are required for your project will created and configured by the FSDH team based on your requirement.
 You will be provided with the controls to start and shut down the clusters.

 ### Is the Databricks environment certified to handle Protected B information?

-No, currently, the Databricks environment supported by SSC DataHub only supports up to **TBC**
+No, currently, the Databricks environment supported by the Federal Science DataHub only supports UNCLASSIFIED data.

 ### Can I access the Databricks environment using locally running Jupyter notebook or IDEs such as PyCharm,VS Code, and Spyder?